 No, I told myself, that wasn’t going to happen.
 The odds – and modern medicine – were on my side.
 Still, there were things we wanted to do right away (much to my doctor’s dismay).
 In the midst of so much uncertainty, we wanted to celebrate life.

 In times of pain and sadness, there is no better place to find your joy again than New Orleans, and our spur-of-the-moment 2002 trip was a great example of that.
 We danced in the street as a performer sang “The Tracks of My Tears” (per my request – he wouldn’t even accept a tip!).
-We laughed a lot, and we cried a bit.
 We ate too much, and we drank too much (because it was New Orleans, after all).
-And every day of that vacation, we celebrated life.
+We laughed a lot, and we cried a bit, but every day of that vacation, we celebrated life.